Defer Background Images for Faster Core Web Vitals

 Defer background images

 Background images will often cause issues with the Core Web Vitals.
-Deferring unimportant background images will in many cases improve your Core Web Vtials.
+Deferring unimportant background images will in many cases improve your Largest Contentful Paint.

-All to often I see this anti-pattern including background images on websites.
-Especially on WordPress websites that use page-builders like elementor.
+All too often I see this anti-pattern including background images on websites.
+Especially on WordPress websites that use page builders like Elementor.

-1. All images, including the the LCP image (the hero image) is lazy loaded
+- All images, including the LCP image (the hero image) are lazy loaded

-2. Some image element that are not really important (like a spacer, a search-box background etc) are linked as background images in a stylesheet
+- Some image elements that are not really important (like a spacer, a search-box background etc) are linked as background images in a stylesheet

-In this small article I will show you how to lazy-load these background images in order to prioritize other, more important, images on the page.
+In this short article I will show you how to lazy load these background images in order to prioritize other, more important, images on the page.

 A word of warning!

-Let me start of with a word of warning!
+Let me start off with a word of warning!
 When the LCP element is delayed by background images mistakes have been made and you should preferably fix them the right way (preload the LCP image, do not lazy load the LCP image, avoid background images altogether).
-Unfortunately sometimes there is just too much legacy and you have no other short-time alternative then to patch the site up as best as you can.
+Unfortunately sometimes there is just too much legacy and you have no other short-term alternative than to patch the site up as best as you can.
 That is when you can apply a fix like I am presenting you here today!

 Method 1: Defer everything